 First impression – it’s a bucket I can’t easily empty (outhouse!), bolted to the bathroom floor, that is INSIDE my house.

 Hurray for not burying all of our waste!
-After all, that’s why we were installing this, so that we could compost our waste and use it for fertilizing trees and such.
+After all, that’s why we were installing a composting toilet – a very, very expensive composting toilet, so that we could compost our waste and use it for fertilizing trees and such.

 Still, I had nagging questions.
 Some of them are probably occurring to you, too.
 Am I right?
 Come on and keep reading for the rest of this crazy experience.